 The loss of a baby during pregnancy is heartbreaking for everyone involved.
 You may feel stunned or shocked.
 You may wonder why this happened to you and your baby.
 You may feel cheated and angry.
 Or you may just feel sad.

 It’s OK to have these feelings.
 You may not have had the chance to touch or hold your baby, but you may still need time to grieve and heal.

-While most pregnancy loss may not seriously affect a woman’s physical health in the long term it can have a significant emotional impact, with many couples experiencing feelings of loss and grief.
-Losing a baby affects both the mother and father and it is vital to talk about the affect this loss is having.
+While most pregnancy loss may not seriously affect a woman’s physical health in the long term, it can have a significant emotional impact, with many couples experiencing feelings of loss and grief.
+Losing a baby affects both the mother and father, and it is vital to talk about the effect this loss is having.